cmrivera8/StabilityFusion/README.md

 ## License

-StabilityFusion is licensed under the GNU Affero General Public License v3.0.
-See the [LICENSE](LICENSE) file for details.
+StabilityFusion is distributed under the GNU General Public License version 2 (GPLv2).
+For more details, please refer to the [LICENSE](LICENSE) file.

 <!-- ## Acknowledgments